plokhotnyuk/rtree2d/README.md

 overlapped entries, also, we needed to be able to quickly rebuild R-tries with a per minute rate producing minimum pressure on GC
-- immutability: different threads needed to be able to work with the same R-tree without problems, at the same time some thr  nead can build a new version of the R-tree reusing immutable entries from the previous version
+- immutability: different threads needed to be able to work with the same R-tree without problems, at the same time some thread can build a new version of the R-tree reusing immutable entries from the previous version

 To archive these goals we have used:
 - STR packing that is a one of the most efficient packing method which produces balanced R-tree
-- a memory representation and access patterns to it which are aware of a cache hierarchy of contemporary CPUs (while it is not a final version and can be improved further soon)
+- a memory representation and access patterns to it which are aware of a cache hierarchy of contemporary CPUs
-- an efficient TimSort version of merge sorting from Java which minimize access to memory
+- an efficient TimSort version of merge sorting from Java which minimize access to memory during packing
-- efficient implementations of nearest and range search functions with minimum of virtual calls and allocations (there are versions with zero allocations)
+- efficient implementations of nearest and range search functions with minimum of virtual calls and allocations

 ## How to use